-Any planning permission for new development will be subject to a condition requiring that full details of the proposed surface water drainage scheme has been submitted (including details of its route, design and specification and details of its management and maintenance) and have been approved in writing by the Local Planning Authority.
+Any planning permission for new development which will increase surface water run off will be subject to a condition requiring that full details of the proposed surface water drainage scheme has been submitted (including details of its route, design and specification and details of its management and maintenance) and have been approved in writing by the Local Planning Authority.
 The development shall not be occupied until the drainage scheme has been implemented in accordance with the agreed details.

 Consideration must be given to the use of Sustainable Urban Drainage Systems (SUDS) as alternative to conventional drainage where appropriate.
 Sustainable drainage systems on private property, whether they are private or adopted, must be approved by the Local Planning Authority prior to the commencement of development.
-All approved sustainable drainage systems shall be recorded on the flood risk register.

-All new or replacement driveways or on-site parking areas must be constructed of permeable materials and all water run off should be contained on site by use of soak-aways of a sufficient size to take the heavy rainfall now experienced every year.
+All new or replacement driveways or on-site parking areas must be constructed of permeable materials.

 - ES2.1 Findon Village has suffered several major floods in recent history, notably in 2010, 2012 and 2014.
 Heavy rain on recently ploughed fields in 2002 resulted in more than 100 tonnes of topsoil being deposited into the heart of the village causing many thousands of pounds worth of damage. - ES2.2 Findon has several country lanes that lack any type of modern drains.
-One example is Nepcote Lane from Cissbury Ring to the village square, (a similar scenario occurs along the section of Nepcote Lane which runs through Nepcote and down to the A24 just south of Cross Lane).
+One example is Nepcote Lane from Cissbury Ring to the village square, (a similar scenario occurs along the section of Nepcote Lane which runs through Nepcote and down to the A24 just

+- south of Cross Lane).
 With its natural fall into the village, excess rainwater will flow down Nepcote Lane from Cissbury Ring, and, having travelled approximately a mile without any drains prior to its junction with Convent Gardens, and continues via modern drains on towards the square.
 A major contributor to this problem is the lack of gully clearing and the Parish Council will lobby the Local Authority and local landowners to ensure that gullies are regularly cleared and riparian rights enforced. - ES2.3 Findon Village has in the past few years been suffering flash flooding, and over the past three years the Parish Council has been carrying out a study into the matter with a view to finding solutions to the problem.
 In 2015, WSCC's 'Operation Watershed' was utilised to address some of specific problems in the Nepcote Lane area. - ES2.4 In 2010, the Government passed a new Act, the Flood and Water Management Act, which identifies a Lead Local Flood Authority (LLFA) to establish and maintain a register of structures or features which, in the opinion of the authority, are likely to have a significant effect on a flood risk in its area.